 It becomes harder to keep one's head down when the local resistance throws a bomb at a German parade through town, killing two soldiers.
 Major von Keller takes off the kid gloves and seizes ten hostages, notifying the town that he will execute them all if the bomber doesn't come forward.
-Albert is having dinner at Louise's house when he finds out who the bomber is—Louise's brother, Paul.
+Albert is having dinner at Louise's house when he finds out who the bomber is—Louise's brother, Paul (Kent Smith).

 Part of Jean Renoir's wartime stay in Hollywood, where he'd come to work after the fall of France.